AyamBercakap/ORSys-Sniper/Firefox/readme.txt

 [Installation]
-1. Go to [chrome://extensions]
-2. Enable [Developer Mode]
-3. Click [Load Unpacked]
+1. Download the Firefox build from above.
+2. Open Firefox.
+3. Navigate to about:debugging#/runtime/this-firefox .
+4. Click Load Temporary Add-on.
-4. Select the extracted folder
+5. Select the manifest.json file from the extracted extension folder.
+6. Done!